Rich-Harris/svelte-cubed/src/routes/docs/_content/01-getting-started/index.svelte.md

 	import CanvasWithBox8 from './examples/CanvasWithBox8.svelte';
 </script>

+## What is Svelte Cubed?

+Svelte Cubed is a component library for building [Three.js](https://threejs.org) scene graphs in [Svelte](https://svelte.dev) apps.
+In the same way that Svelte **declaratively** abstracts over all the messiness of **imperatively** building and updating the DOM, Svelte Cubed makes it easy to build state-driven 3D graphics.

+**It is not yet done**.
+You can use it, but you should expect missing features and APIs that aren't yet set in stone.

+## Creating a project

 If you don't have a Svelte project to work on, create a new one with SvelteKit:

 ```bash